Last Updated on August 27, 2023 by Kim Labriola

 About Blenman-Elm Neighborhood

-Popular neighborhood Blenman-Elm in midtown Tucson offers diverse architectural styles, history in a conveniently central area.
-Located in Tucson, just east of the University Medical Center, the “L” shaped neighborhood covers approximately one square mile and is bordered by Grant Road on the North, Speedway on the South, Country Club on the East and Campbell on the West.
-The district is composed of four subdivisions Olsen Addition (1903), Blenman Addition (1926), New Deal Acres (1934), and Blenman Annex (1939) and was designated to the National Register of Historic Places in 2002.
-Blenman-Elm is serviced by these TUSD schools: Blenman Elementary, Doolen Middle, and Catalina High.
+Popular neighborhood Blenman-Elm in midtown Tucson offers diverse architectural styles and history in a conveniently central area.
+Located in Tucson, just east of the University Medical Center, the “L” shaped neighborhood covers approximately three-quarters of a square mile and is bordered by Grant Road on the north, Speedway on the south, Country Club on the east and Campbell on the west.
+The neighborhood wraps around the Catalina Vista neighborhood, which is also a historic district.

 Development dates back to 1900 when developer Andrew Olsen built a home at the NE corner of Helen St. and Plumer Avenue.
 Growth was slow until a boom occurred in 1936.
 Peak growth was in 1955.
 By 1960 the area was mostly built out.

 Charles Blenman was an Oxford-educated lawyer who came to Tucson and became a well-respected judge, as well as a land speculator.